Myrrhmiss/cybersecurity-portfolio/README.md

 ## Progress Status
 - ✔ Course 2 completed
-- ▶ Continuing through the cybersecurity certificate program

-# Connect and Protect Networks and Network Security — Course 3
+# Course 3: Connect and Protect Networks and Network Security

-This section documents **Course 3**, which focuses on networking fundamentals, network communication models, secure network design, privacy technologies, and common network-based attacks.

----

 ## Module 1: Networking Fundamentals
 - Defined **what networks are** and their role in modern organizations.